jml1996/final_project_1_venv/README.md

 # final_project_1_venv
 CS50 final project from December 2017.

-This is a project I started in college and updated a bit in the past few weeks.
+Updated a bit in October 2020.

 It essentially converts ascii text to binary, then encodes that binary into English according to the marking system of formal poetic <a href=https://en.wikipedia.org/wiki/Scansion>scansion</a>.